-The process is predominantly used for anti-corrosion and rebuilding engineering dimensions and has been used in every conceivable industry including Aerospace, Automotive, Biomedical, Agriculture, Space Travel, Power Generation, Infrastructure, Mining and many more applications.
+The process is predominantly used for anti-corrosion and rebuilding engineering dimensions and has been used in every conceivable industry including Aerospace, Automotive, Marine, Biomedical, Agriculture, Space Travel, Power Generation, Infrastructure, Mining and many more applications.

 Metal Spray is the ideal surface to receive any top-coating from painting to powder-coating.